Menu

 President

-Dr. Robert Caplinger serves as principal of Laveen Elementary School, named a 2022 A+ School of Excellence by the Arizona Educational Foundation, a 2022 National School of Distinction by the Association for Middle Level Education (AMLE), and a 2020 Exemplary Title 1 School by the Arizona Department of Education.
+Dr. Robert Caplinger was previously the Principal of A-rated Laveen Elementary School, named a 2022 A+ School of Excellence by the Arizona Educational Foundation, a 2022 National School of Distinction by the Association for Middle Level Education (AMLE), and a 2020 Exemplary Title 1 School by the Arizona Department of Education.
 He earned his doctoral degree from the University of Oregon in 2013 in educational leadership.
 He also holds two master's degrees in education and school counseling.
 In 2005, Dr. Caplinger was recognized as the National Educator of the Year by AMLE.
-He has teaching, counseling, and administrative experience at the elementary, middle, and high school levels and is currently an Academic Associate at the Mary Lou Fulton Teachers College at Arizona State University.
+He has teaching, counseling, and administrative experience at the elementary, middle, and high school levels and is currently a Faculty Associate in the Mary Lou Fulton College of Teaching and Learning Innovation at Arizona State University.
 Dr. Caplinger serves as the State Director of the Arizona Schools to Watch Program.

 Kristi Pashley